apache/manifoldcf-integration-solr-5.x/README.txt

    mvn package assembly:assembly

-   The JAR packages can be found in the target folder:
+   The JAR package can be found in the target folder:

-   target/solr4x-plugin-mcf-<VERSION>.jar where <VERSION> is the release version
+   target/apache-manifoldcf-solr5x-plugin-<VERSION>.jar where <VERSION> is the release version

 Getting Started